Chanua

 4.

-screenshot of the filled toolkit with an example - low quality
+screenshot of the filled toolkit with an example - low quality image

-Serious game design method
+Game design method standardisation

 CHANUA is a fun game that engages young girls of the Lamu Island in STEM education.
 It mirrors real-life situations on the island and encourages critical thinking and scientific curiosity.
-The game promotes teamwork, builds knowledge
+The game promotes

 is made with local resources